Top 10 Economic Predictions for the Next 10 Years

 Inflation Will Remain Subdued

 The most important role of the Fed is managing public expectations of inflation.
 Once the public expects inflation, it becomes a self-fulfilling prophecy.
 The Fed can maintain confidence in the economy by demonstrating moderation, resulting in less extreme changes in public economic behavior.
 The Fed knows this is how former Fed Chair Paul Volcker ended the stagflation of the 1970s.
-By keeping interest rates high, he reassured the public it was committed to preventing inflation.
+By keeping interest rates high, he reassured the public the Fed was committed to preventing inflation.

 How It Affects You

-Core inflation will remain around 2%.
-Food prices may rise temporarily since they follow volatile oil and gas prices.
-But the cost of living will remain about where it is today.
+The cost of living will remain about where it is today.
 You don't have to worry as much as you did in the past about inflation eating away at your retirement savings.

 How It Affects You